sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xrefresh</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Refresh all or part of an X screen
+Short desc    : Refresh all or part of an X screen
 URL          : https://www.x.org
-Лицензия     : MIT
+License      : MIT
-Описание     : xrefresh is a simple X program that causes all or part of your screen to be
+Descript     : xrefresh is a simple X program that causes all or part of your screen to be
              : repainted.
 ```